CiwGAN and fiwGAN: Encoding information in acoustic data to model lexical learning with Generative Adversarial Networks: Introduction

-One of the advantages of the proposal in \cite{begus19} is that the model learns phonological alternations, i.e.~context-dependent changes in realization of speech sounds, simultaneously with learning of acoustic properties of human speech.
+One of the advantages of the proposal in \cite{begus19} is that the model learns phonological alternations, i.e.~context-dependent changes in the realization of speech sounds, simultaneously with learning acoustic properties of human speech.
 The WaveGAN model \citep{donahue19} is trained on a simple phonological process: aspiration of stops /p, t, k/ conditioned on the presence of [s] in the input.
 English voiceless stops /p, t, k/ are aspirated (produced with a puff of air [\textipa{p\super h}, \textipa{t\super h}, \textipa{k\super h}]) word-initially before a stressed vowel (e.g.~in \emph{pit} [\textipa{"p\super hIt}]) except if an [s] precedes the stop (e.g.~\emph{spit} [\textipa{"spIt}]) A computational experiment suggests that the network learns this distribution, but imperfectly so.
 The network learns to output shorter aspiration duration when [s] is present, in line with distributions in the training data.
 Outputs, however, also violate data in a manner that can be directly paralleled to language acquisition.
 Occasionally, the Generator network outputs aspiration durations that are longer in the [s] condition than in any example in the training data: the generator outputs [\textipa{sp\super hIt}], which violates the phonological rule in English.
 In other words, the network violates the distributions in the training data, and these violations correspond directly to phonological acquisition stages: children acquiring English start with significantly longer aspiration durations in the [s]-condition, e.g. [\textipa{sp\super hIt}] \citep{bond80}.

 In sum, GANs have been shown to represent phonetically or phonologically meaningful information in the latent space that has approximate equivalent in phonetic/phonological representations and language acquisition \citep{begus19}.
-The latent variables that correspond to features can be actively manipulated to generate data with or without some phonetic/phonological properties.
-These representations, however, are limited to the phonetic/phonological level exclusively in \cite{begus19} and contain no lexical information.
+The latent variables can be actively manipulated to generate data with or without some phonetic/phonological property.
+These representations, however, are exclusively limited to the phonetic/phonological level in \cite{begus19} and contain no lexical information.